 Steps for a 'Perfect' Walking Posture

-Your forward hand should not cross the center point of your body.
+- Your forward hand should not cross the centre point of your body.

 Steps for Proper Walking Foot Motion

 - Strike the ground first with your heel.

 - Roll through the step from heel to toe.

 - Before toe off, focus on keeping the rear foot on the ground momentarily longer.
 This forces the glutes to engage and will power your forward efficiently.

 - Push forward from the last point on contact which should be your big toe.